JCMais/graphql-yup-middleware/README.md

 1. [Install](#install)
 1. [Usage](#usage)

+> **I have no plans to add new features to this library - It's on mainteance-only mode.
+When building the schema for any new GraphQL server, my recommendation is to use [nexus](https://github.com/graphql-nexus/nexus), which has native support for plugins**

 ### What is this?

 It's a middleware to be used with [`graphql-middleware`][graphql-middleware] to add validations to mutations arguments using [`yup`][yup].